Respite Care Provider in Cumberland, MD

 Our goal is to provide both of you with the care needed to ensure your loved one can continue enjoying the ability to continue living independently in their own home or yours.
 Our providers are also there to give you the time you need for self-care, including a little rest time so that you can continue providing quality care for your senior loved one.

 There is only one way to learn more about our senior care plans and find out if having a respite care provider come to your home (or your loved one's) is right for you.
-This is to pick up the phone and call Comfort Keepers of Cumberland, MD.
+This is to pick up the phone and call Comfort Keepers of Cumberland, MD at, (240) 242-5966 or complete our online form.
 Our agents are on duty 24/7 to take your call, answer any questions you might have and then schedule your free care consultation with one of our experienced senior care managers to discuss your loved one's needs and work towards creating a successful care plan.